numpy/numpy/doc/source/reference/arrays.datetime.rst

 ===============

-The most basic way to create datetimes is from strings in ISO 8601 date or datetime format.
+The most basic way to create datetimes is from strings in ISO 8601 date, datetime format or from integer to UNIX time.
 The unit for internal storage is automatically selected from the form of the string, and can be either a :ref:`date unit <arrays.dtypes.dateunits>` or a :ref:`time unit <arrays.dtypes.timeunits>`.
 The date units are years ('Y'), months ('M'), weeks ('W'), and days ('D'), while the time units are hours ('h'), minutes ('m'), seconds ('s'), milliseconds ('ms'), and